-Can an Employer Ask Employee to Work While on Vacation or Return Early from Vacation?
+Can an Employer Ask an Employee to Work on Vacation or Return Early from Vacation?

 What should an employee do if their boss cancels an approved vacation?
 Or if an employer requests an employee to work while on vacation?
-The answer may be surprising to some employees because the law gives employers the right to set employee vacation time, employers often have the right to change approved vacation dates if reasonably required for business purposes.
+The answer may be surprising to some employees.
+Since the law gives employers the right to set employee vacation time, employers often have the right to change approved vacation dates if reasonably required for business purposes.

 This will be circumstance-dependent.
 For example, unionized employees will likely have rights that protect approved vacation time.
 Non-union employees are unlikely to have these same protections.
 This means that despite any approved vacation time, a vacation may be cancelled or ended early where there is a valid work emergency that requires all hands on deck.
 This may include issues like unavoidable staffing emergencies or a last-minute deadline that could not otherwise be resolved.